aws-amplify/amplify-js/media/api_guide.md

 ## Integration

-First check the name of the API that you want to invoke.
-In case you manually configure the API you already know the API name.
+First note the name of the API that you want to invoke.
+If you manually configured the API, you most likely already know the API name.
 If you use Automated Setup or configure your API on AWS Mobile Hub you can check the API name in the Mobile Hub console by clicking Cloud Logic tile.
-You can use the below code as is if you use Automated Setup.

-Now you can invoke your API with GET, POST, PUT, DELETE and HEAD methods.
+The below code assumes use of the Automated Setup.

-Each method of Amplify's API module returns a Promise which is seen in the below examples on different HTTP verbs.
-Configure the apiName, path and headers according to your settings.
+Each method of Amplify's API module returns a Promise which is seen in the below examples with different HTTP verbs.
+Configure the `apiName`, `path` and `headers` according to your settings.

 ### **GET**